 You may think that only people who are "wealthy" or have complicated family situations need an estate strategy, but that's not the case.

 We believe that no matter what your net worth, you can benefit from working with a team of professionals to create an estate strategy that aligns with your wishes for the future.
 That's because without a proactive estate strategy, decisions about the care of your children, your assets and your health care may likely be controlled by provincial law and the courts.

-Your Edward Jones advisor can help walk you through the process, prioritize your goals and work to coordinate your team of tax and legal professionals to help ensure your personal estate goals are met.
+Your Edward Jones financial advisor can help walk you through the process, prioritize your goals and work to coordinate your team of tax and legal professionals to help ensure your personal estate goals are met.
 We can also help ensure your investment strategy is aligned with your estate strategy.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide legal or tax advice.
-Please consult your lawyer or qualified tax advisor for further discussion about what planning is most beneficial for you.
+Please consult your lawyer or qualified tax professional for further discussion about what planning is most beneficial for you.